bZxNetwork/bzx.network_website/collections/_posts/2020-07-20-weekly-community-call.markdown

 ### Have something cool to promote?
 If you’re working on something relevant to the bZx ecosystem, please reach out.

-Help shape the future of DeFi by joining our weekly calls: [https://meet.google.com/qmm-vrpi-smj](https://meet.google.com/qmm-vrpi-smj)
+Help shape the future of DeFi by joining our weekly calls.

+Join us on Google Hangouts this Friday: [https://meet.google.com/qmm-vrpi-smj](https://meet.google.com/qmm-vrpi-smj)